A snapshot of some things I've done and some things I like.

 At the end of 2025 I went on vacation to Taiwan and Macau with my family and it was great to be exposed to proper asian culture for the first time.
 The food was absolutely delicious (I mostly consumed bubble tea) and it makes me all the more sad at the lack of proper asian cuisine in Waterloo.

 Travelling also instills a fire in me to learn languages.
 When I travelled to Europe I really regretted not taking French more seriously and I felt much the same about Mandarin when I travelled to Taiwan.
-I am now trying to learn Mandarin again after I dropped it back in high school.
+I want to learn Mandarin again after I dropped it back in high school.

 Entertainment